jmagar/core/README.md

 4. **Login with Magic Link**

    - Choose the "Magic Link" login option.
-   - Enter your email address.
+   - Enter your email.
-   - The magic link will be output in the terminal logs.
-Copy and paste it into your browser to complete login.
+   - Copy the magic link from terminal logs and open it in your browser.

 5. **Create Your Private Space & Ingest Data**